 Military in Politics

-Egypt's Higher Military Council said in a statement on Friday 11 February 20011 that it has no plans of assuming long-term power over the country after Hosni Mubarak resigned from his presidential post earlier in the day.
+Egypt's Higher Military Council said in a statement on Friday 11 February 2011 that it had no plans of assuming long-term power over the country after Hosni Mubarak resigned from his presidential post earlier in the day.
 Egyptian President Hosni Mubarak, 82, who ruled the country for almost 30 years, stepped down on Friday after 18 days of heated protests demanding his resignation.
 "The Higher Military Council is not an alternative to the legal power that would please the Egyptian people," the statement read.
 The military also promised free elections, but set no date for them, and announced a conditional offer to end 30 years of emergency rule "as soon as current circumstances end."
+Mohamed Morsy was elected President of the Arab Republic of Egypt on June 24, 2012 with 51.73 % as the first elected president after the January 25 Revolution.

 The military became one of the most important factors in Egyptian politics after the overthrow of the monarchy in 1952.
 Nasser appointed members of the officer corps to senior positions in the bureaucracy and public sector to help implement his social revolution.
 But in the later years of the Nasser regime, fewer military figures occupied high government posts.
 Even fewer held posts during the Sadat and Mubarak regimes.
 Nevertheless, senior generals on active service continued to hold the key positions in agencies responsible for national security--the Ministry of Defense and the Ministry of Interior--as of early 1990.